unn-info-tech/custom_user_auth/README.md

    Open your Django project's `settings.py` file.
 This file contains all the configuration settings for your project.

 2. **Locate Email Configuration:**
    Find the section in your `settings.py` file where the email configuration settings are defined.
-This is the block of code you provided earlier:

    ```python
    # Configuration for sending emails